absolutejs/citra/README.md

 There are 63 providers available through Citra

-Some providers were not easy to set up a client so they are not tested, if any issues occur please open one so it can be fixed
+Some providers were either restricted or required payment to set up a client so they are not tested.
+If any issues occur please open one so it can be fixed.

 - 42 (untested)
 - Amazon Cognito (untested)
 - AniList
+- Apple  (untested)